 Every pen listed for sale has been disassembled, repaired as needed, thoroughly cleaned, and hand-polished.
 Pens with sacs receive new sacs, and all filling mechanisms are cleaned, polished, repaired, and replaced as needed.
 Nibs and feeds are thoroughly cleaned, flushed, and tuned to write smoothly.
 Additional restoration needed for a particular pen is noted in that pen’s description.
 I do not use any waxes or finishes, and do not touch up pen color.

 Also, note that I have many more pens than those listed here; if you are seeking a particular pen or characteristic in a pen, don’t wait for that pen to appear here, let me know!

-Oh, and by the way…about pen photography: I endeavor to present every pen at its best and to always point out significant flaws.
+About pen photography: I endeavor to present every pen at its best and to always point out significant flaws.
 Pens are brightly lit and digitally processed for accurate presentation, but pens in the images are not digitally improved.
 In fact, minor flaws are often magnified in the images because the pens in the larger images are significantly larger than their actual counterparts.